isomerpages/tp-virtualcampus/_events/Calendar.md

 <p></p>
 <p>Hey #TPFAM!
 It is that time of the year to lace up once again – only this
 time, we are taking it up a notch!
-From the well-loved TP Walk for Rice, we are back with a bigger and bolder dream.</p>
+From the well-loved TP Walk for Rice, we are back with a bigger and bolder dream.
+Introducing the <strong>TP Walk for Health</strong>, proudly organised by the P4 Clubs in support of the South East Community Development Council’s annual campaign!&nbsp;</p>
 <p></p>
-<p>Introducing the <strong>TP Walk for Health (WFH)</strong>, proudly organised
+<p>Transform <strong>every kilometre</strong> you walk into <strong>$1 in vouchers</strong> for
-by the P4 Clubs in support of the South East Community Development Council’s annual campaign!&nbsp;Transform <strong>every kilometre</strong> you walk into <strong>$1 in vouchers</strong> for needy families residing in the South East District, courtesy of the FairPrice Foundation!
+needy families residing in the South East District, courtesy of the FairPrice Foundation.
 And since it is <strong>TP’s 35th anniversary</strong>, let’s rally together and hit <strong>3,500 participants</strong> for every amazing year we are celebrating.
 See you there!</p>
 <p></p>
 </td>
 </tr>